About April

 Performing and teaching Internationally

-April has performed as soloist and chamber artist in London, Zurich, Paris, Riva del Garda, Leipzig, Moscow, Vancouver, New York City, and throughout South Korea, Mexico and the United States.
+April has performed as soloist and chamber artist around the world: in London, Edinburgh, Vienna, Zurich, Paris, Riva del Garda, Varna, Leipzig, Moscow, Aberystwyth, Birmingham, Granada, Vancouver, New York City, Reykjavik, throughout South Korea, Mexico and the United States.

 For seven years, she served as director of chamber music for the European American Musical Alliance, working in Paris alongside members of the faculty of Juilliard, the Paris Conservatory and Ecole Normale de Musique, and other elite schools.
 She now continues her international performance and educational endeavors each summer through the Da Capo Alliance, a nonprofit educational organization she founded in 2012.